Cynthia is an administrator, has a degree in Business, Economics, & History, and is a qualified Hypnotherapist. She loves to write & travel.

 Kangaroo Island, also commonly known as KI, is around 155kms long and sits off the coast of South Australia.
 Kangaroo Island is accessed from the mainland by a ferry that leaves from Cape Jervis and arrives at the small resort of Penneshaw.

-However long you plan to stay on Kangaroo Island, you will find that there is a wide range of accommodation to choose from, ranging from basic backpacker accommodation at the YHA in Penneshaw, through self contained units, cosy bed and breakfasts and luxury retreats and resorts.
-Getting around the island is relatively simple, as there are many local tours that you can book onto.
-For the more adventurous, you can hire your own vehicle, but you need to be aware that Kangaroo Island has many unsealed roads, so a four wheel drive is a good idea.
+However long you plan to stay on Kangaroo Island, you will find that there is a wide range of accommodation to choose from, ranging from basic backpacker accommodation at the YHA in Penneshaw, to self-contained units, cozy bed, and breakfasts, and luxury retreats and resorts.
+Getting around the island is relatively simple, as there are many local tours that you can book.
+For the more adventurous, you can hire your own vehicle, but you need to be aware that Kangaroo Island has many unsealed roads, so a four-wheel drive is a good idea.

 Great caution is needed when driving on Kangaroo Island, because of the large animal population, especially at night when many of the animals are at their most active.
-One of the heartbreaking things about travelling around Kangaroo Island is the amount of dead kangaroos and other animals that you see on the roads, so please be careful!
+One of the heartbreaking things about traveling around Kangaroo Island is the number of dead kangaroos and other animals that you see on the roads, so please be careful!

 What Makes Kangaroo Island So Special for Australian Animals?

 So what is it that makes Kangaroo Island such a special place to see lots of unique Australian wildlife?
 Well, the fact that it is a fairly isolated island, with a very small human year-round population is a great help.
 Kangaroo Island has been protected from the damage to the environment caused by invasive species such as foxes and rabbits that mainland Australia has experienced, and KI is now totally protected so that you would receive a very large penalty if you tried to take one of these animals onto the island.